the1lab/1lab/src/Cat/Displayed/Total/Op.lagda.md

 ```
 -->

-## The Total Opposites and Total Categories
+## The total opposites and total categories

 The reason we refer to this construction as the total opposite is that
 its total is **equal** to the opposite of the [[total category]]!
 To